Nick689/CustomPOS/Readme.md

 ##Features
 * Multi-user
 * Multi-session
+* Easy to customize with easy macro code
+* Built-in PDF export
+* Barcode printing (code128 only)
+* Cash register check fit in one printable page and support multiple cashier
 * Data export has never been so easy, you are already in Calc
-* Easy to customize with easy macro code
-* PDF export
-* Barcode printing (code128)
-* Cash register check with detailed incomes for each cashier and daily totals
 * Advanced user right management
 * Advanced pricing management with selectable scenarios for each item